pgeu/pgeu-system/docs/confreg/configuring.md

 Schedule publishing active
 : If the schedule is published, including times, and rooms.

+TBD sessions in schedule
+: If sessions in [state](callforpapers) *Pending* should be included on the schedule.
+If they are, their title is replaced with *TBD*, and the speaker information is not included.

 Session list publishing active
 : If the session publishing is active, which just lists the sessions and their details, typically used before the schedule is done but